No results found matching your search criteria. Showing all properties instead.

 Farmer’s market.
 St John’s hall on Friday mornings.

-Baker Tom’s in The Causeway or lovely bread available from Archie Brown’s or The granary along with wholefoods and organic produce.
+Bread - Baker Tom’s in The Causeway or lovely bread available from Archie Brown’s or The Granary.

 You're running a web browser we don't fully support.
 Please upgrade it for a better experience.